 In some cases entry level positions require training sessions even before you are allowed to actually perform your job duties.
 These sessions are offered by the place of employment, after you have successfully applied.

 Apprenticeship is also possible where you need to learn skills from a more senior wildlife behaviourist.

-Join the Animal Behaviourists Group in STEP 8 to learn more and even interact with the educational institutions that will help you secure your dream career!
+Join the Animal Behaviourists Group in the OZT Community to learn more and even interact with the educational institutions that will help you secure your dream career!

 Average level of education of all the people who enter the career

 Certain animal careers require some form of legal certification to prove that you can indeed do the work, and work with the necessary equipment.

 Although not required by law, certifications may help workers establish their credentials and enhance their skills.